AckerlyXu/heima/articles/hdinsight/hdinsight-release-notes-archive.md

 </tr>
 <tr>
 <td>SCP.NET EventHub Support</td>
 <td>The updated cluster packages for HDInsight Storm bring new features to SCP.NET.
-You will now have access to new APIs in topology builder that make it easier to use EventHubSpout or Java Spouts.
+You now have access to new APIs in topology builder that make it easier to use EventHubSpout or Java Spouts.
 You must update your SCP.NET client SDK to work with new clusters as the contracts have been updated.
-For details on the new APIs, usage and release notes (including bug fixes) please refer to the Readme included in the SCP.NET NuGet package.</td>
+For details on the new APIs, usage and release notes (including bug fixes) refer to the Readme included in the SCP.NET NuGet package.</td>
 <td>VS Tooling</td>
 <td>Storm HDInsight 3.2 clusters</td>
 <td>N/A</td>